praF02/anevicon/README.md

             A program working time.
 The default value is too big, that is, a test will be performed until you explicitly stop the process.
             [default: 64years 64hours 64secs]
+    -f, --file <FILENAME>
+            A file for sending as a packet.
+If this option is specified, then the program will not generate a random set of bytes, but instead read file content.
     -l, --length <BYTES>
-            A size of each UDP-packet, specified in bytes.
-Note that your system or a target server might not be able to handle the default value.
+            A size of each random-generated UDP-packet, specified in bytes.
+Note that your system or a target server might not be able to handle the default value. [default: 65000]
-            [default: 65000]
     -p, --packets <COUNT>
             A count of packets for sending.
 The default value equals to the largest number available for the inner data type. [default: